Hiberno-English: Dublin English

 Dublin English is highly internally diverse and refers collectively to the Irish English varieties immediately surrounding and within the metropolitan area of Dublin.
-Modern-day Dublin English largely lies on a phonological continuum, ranging from a more traditional, lower-prestige, local urban accent on the one end to a more recently developing, higher-prestige, non-local (regional and even supraregional) accent on the other end, whose most advanced characteristics only first emerged in the late 1980s and 1990s.
-The accent that most strongly uses the traditional working-class features has been labelled by linguists as local Dublin English.
-Most speakers from Dublin and its suburbs, however, have accent features falling variously along the entire middle as well as the newer end of the spectrum, which together form what is called non-local Dublin English, spoken by middle- and upper-class natives of Dublin and the greater eastern Irish region surrounding the city.
-A subset of this variety, whose middle-class speakers mostly range in the middle section of the continuum, is called mainstream Dublin English.
-Mainstream Dublin English has become the basis of an accent that has otherwise become supraregional (see more below) everywhere except in the north of the country.
-The majority of Dubliners born since the 1980s (led particularly by women) has shifted towards the most innovative non-local accent, here called new Dublin English, which has gained ground over mainstream Dublin English and which is the most extreme variety in rejecting the local accent's traditional features.
-The varieties at either extreme of the spectrum, local and new Dublin English, are both discussed in further detail below.
+Modern-day Dublin English largely lies on a phonological continuum, ranging from a more traditional, lower-prestige, local urban accent on the one end, to a more recently developing, higher-prestige, non-local, regional and even supra-regional accent on the other end.
+Most of the latter characteristics of Dublin English first emerged in the late 1980s and early 1990s.

+The accent that most strongly uses the traditional working-class features has been labelled by the linguist Raymond Hickey as "local Dublin English".
+Most speakers from Dublin and its suburbs have accent features falling variously along the entire middle, as well as the newer end of the spectrum, which together form what is called "non-local Dublin English".
+It is spoken by middle- and upper-class natives of Dublin and the greater eastern Irish region surrounding the city.

 In the most general terms, all varieties of Dublin English have the following identifying sounds that are often distinct from the rest of Ireland, pronouncing: